 Umbrella policies that can provide coverage above your other liability coverages.
 This type of policy is important in the case of unusually high losses, when the policy limits of one of your other policies may be maxed out.

-Terrorism Insurance – Since September 11, 2001, terrorism coverage is now typically offered separately.
+- Terrorism Insurance – Since September 11, 2001, terrorism coverage is now typically offered separately from other coverage options.
 These policies cover losses attributed to acts of terror.
 Insured by private insurers, terrorism insurance is reinsured by the federal government under the Terrorism Risk and Insurance Act (TRIA), which was passed in 2002.
 Certain stipulations apply, and policies vary.

 Your insurance carrier may offer a package policy that combines several different coverages into one single contract.
 The benefit is that you’ll get a broad variety of coverages at a price that’s typically lower than if the same policies were purchased separately.
 The most common version of a package policy is the Business Owner Policy (BOP).